BiodiversityDataScienceCorp/Instructional-Pedagogy/2-1-learning-goals.md

 consider other colors that are easier to differentiate by folks who cannot distinguish between red and green.

-In online workshops, Zoom has a green "✓" and red "x" under "reactions" that may be used in place of sticky notes.
+In online workshops, Zoom has a green circle with a check mark and red circle with an "x" under "reactions" that may be used in place of sticky notes.

 ### Minute Cards